Kbjng/AWS-EC2-Pricing-/README.md

 # AWS-EC2-Pricing-
-Data Visualization and Normalization - A Key component of FinOPs
+Data Visualization and Normalization - A Key component finding the middle between FinOps and Engineering data